gmoney-sun/Ray_Sun_Mesh_Interview_Test/README.md

 ### Ideas not yet built, but natural next steps

+### Ideas not yet built, but natural next steps

 - Swap `SAVED_TOKENS` (in-memory dict) for a real database, so return-user tokens survive a server restart
 - Add a webhook listener as the authoritative source for transfer confirmation, per Mesh's own guidance — current callbacks are UI-only, by design
+- Switch from renderType: "overlay" to "embedded", so the portfolio and the Mesh UI can be visible side-by-side instead of the overlay covering the whole page — per Mesh's guidance, this is the recommended mode for production web apps.